-- ☐ The organisation contributes to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSYW's Information Sharing Guidelines To meet the protection and care needs and promote the wellbeing of children. - ☑ Organisational procedures ensure that collaborative case management and integrated service planning and delivery is undertaken when family support from more than one practitioner or agency is required to respond to multiple, complex and/or interrelated needs.
+- ☑ The organisation contributes to the assessment of, and meeting the protection and care needs of the child, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSYW's Information Sharing Guidelines To meet the protection and care needs and promote the wellbeing of children. - ☑ Organisational procedures ensure that collaborative case management and integrated service planning and delivery is undertaken when family support from more than one practitioner or agency is required to respond to multiple, complex and/or interrelated needs.

-13 Only applies where an organisation delivers services of a type that require formal/documented individual planning and support (e.g. Access - Information, advice and referral and Community Support may not require development of an individualised plan).
+&lt;sup>14 Only applies where an organisation delivers services of a type that require formal/documented individual planning and support (e.g. Access - Information, advice and referral and Community Support may not require development of an individualised plan).

-Domestic and Family Violence Services that work with female service users: ☑ The organisation must comply with the Practice Standards for Working with Women Affected by Domestic and Family Violence.
-Domestic Women's Shelters: & Family Violence ☑ The organisation ensures: Violence support services are delivered using a case management framework all case managed responses include advice and referral, a risk and needs assessment, safety planning, support planning, direct service and coordination and a system for ongoing review of case and safety planning and risk assessment.
-Disability Services ☑ The organisation promotes opportunities for people using services to fulfil valued community roles.
-Individuals Adults affected by alcohol (Aboriginal and Torres Strait Islander people, Rest and Recovery and Assertive Outreach: ☑ Service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services.
-Documented processes for: intake, assessment and recording individual/s needs, strengths, goals and aspirations planning how services will be delivered to individuals ensuring the active participation of individuals in planning including informing people using services about changes in service provision Newsletters to people using services and staff promoting relevant community activities and events that may assist people using services to meet their needs, goals and aspirations.
-Suggestions of Evidence Services for Aboriginal and Torres Strait Islander children and families: Culturally appropriate decision making processes when engaging children, families and kin in developing a plan Feedback confirms that the service has worked with the child and family to identify the 'right people' e.g. independent person who should be part of their support team and be involved in decision making Evidence that children and families have been encouraged to bring a representative/ support person with them to planning meetings.
+Women's Shelters and Non-Accommodation Support Services (Temporary Supported Accommodation - Immediate, Mobile Support and Centre Based Support) Domestic & Family ☑ The organisation ensures: Violence support services are delivered using a case management framework all case managed responses include advice and referral, a risk and needs assessment, safety planning, support planning, direct service and coordination and a system for ongoing review of case and safety planning and risk assessment.
+Adults and young people who have been affected by sexual violence Sexual The organisation ensures that intervention is consistent with the principles and Violence & Women's best-practice framework outlined in Response to sexual assault - Queensland Support Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault Disability ☑ The organisation promotes opportunities for people using services to fulfil Services valued community roles.
+Adults affected by alcohol (Aboriginal and Torres Strait Islander people, Rest and Recovery and Assertive Outreach: Individuals ☑ Service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services.
+Documented processes for: o intake, assessment and recording individual/s needs, strengths, goals and aspirations planning how services will be delivered to individuals o ensuring the active participation of individuals in planning including informing people using services about changes in service provision Newsletters to people using services and staff promoting relevant community activities and events that may assist people using services to meet their needs, goals and aspirations.
+Suggestions Services for Aboriginal and Torres Strait Islander children and families: of Evidence Culturally appropriate decision making processes when engaging children, families and kin in developing a plan Feedback confirms that the service has worked with the child and family to identify the 'right people' e.g. independent person who should be part of their support team and be involved in decision making Evidence that children and families have been encouraged to bring a representative/ support person with them to planning meetings.